agoodshort/dotfiles/README.md

 - [ ] Finish to setup `wtfutil`
 - [ ] Finish setting up required tools for `lf` previewer => <https://github.com/NikitaIvanovV/ctpv>
 - [ ] To share wifi between KDE and Hyprland, you have to set password security to unencrypted
+- [ ] Install `howdy`, follow the steps on [this page](https://forum.endeavouros.com/t/tutorial-installing-howdy-now-its-personal/38095)

 ![image](https://github.com/agoodshort/dotfiles/assets/33832653/f9eaa504-ca26-4b2b-bd64-a3a4da49b793)